dangt0521/CreditRiskScoringStratio/README.md

 ### ExternalOrAuditDataFraud - (Transformation - Filter):

-> With the discarded data of the previous filter, this filter returns the data where the applicant may be in a source of fraud audit data or has  been registered in any external data source as fraudulent when paying subscription services like Telecomunications, mobiles, etc. If so, the client is classified with a ***yellow risk scoring level***.
+> With the discarded data of the previous filter, this filter returns the data where the applicant may be in a source of fraud audit data or has  been registered in any external data source as fraudulent when paying subscription services like Telecommunications, mobiles, etc. If so, the client is classified with a ***yellow risk scoring level***.

 ### NoFraudulentAddress - (Transformation - Filter):